 In the beginning, there was Words From Web Worker, then came Techr.
 Then there was a silence for a long period, with irregular posts here and there.
 If you’ve been following me, I went all in with Google+ in 2011 and later Google+ Communities in 2012.

-Due to several reasons (low adoption rate being the biggest one) and an unauthorised access to user’s data by 3rd party, Google+ is going to shut down.
+Due to several reasons (low adoption rate being the biggest one), Google+ is going to shut down.
 It will also drag our beloved Google Home/Assistant, Glass by Google and Work Automation Community down.
 What does Google+ shutdown mean to our community?
 Now that Google+ is into retiring mode, we’re gonna make Words And Voices(WAV) hub for our attention.
 Our last redesign, was conceived when responsive web design was forward thinking.
-It’s served us well, but

 The Internet never stands still and neither do we.